 Feel free to touch base with the teachers throughout the day by calling the center.
 The director can direct your call to the infant room.
-The Director’s number is 508-761-5552 EXT 1104.
-You may request teachers to send you pictures every so often, but keep in mind the infant room is very busy and the teacher’s primary concern is the safety and care of each child.
-Please communicate effectively with your child’s teacher.
+The Direct number to the infant room is 508-761-5552 EXT 1114; however, the best way to communicate is through the HiMama APP for quick response.
+You may request teachers to send you pictures every so often, but keep in mind the infant room is very busy and the teacher's primary concern is the safety and care of each child.

 We support a collaborative approach in our classroom and we believe that you- the families, play an amazing and important role in tour child’s development and goal setting.
 Working together and consistency between home and school ensures a successful experience for all.
 We welcome dialogue when it comes to ideas and suggestions for the classroom as well.